cunarist/rinf/documentation/docs/writing-code.md

 );
 ```

+### Efficiency

+While Rinf's API system may resemble that of web development, it relies only on native FFI for communication.
+It does NOT use any web protocols, hidden threads, and unnecessary memory copying to prevent any performance overhead.

 ## 🖨️ Printing for Debugging

 You might be used to `println!` macro in Rust.
 However, using that macro isn't a very good idea in our apps made with Flutter and Rust because `println!` outputs cannot be seen on the web and mobile emulators.